poverfield/sameteam-legal/index.md

 ## Your Rights

-- **Delete your account**: You can sign out and request account deletion by contacting us at support@sameteam.app.
+- **Delete your account**: You can sign out and request account deletion by contacting us at sameteam.support@gmail.com .
 We will delete your profile and disassociate your data.
 - **Access your data**: Contact us to request a copy of the data we store about you.
 - **Leave a household**: Signing out removes your access to household data.